 Our faculty use case studies, project-based learning, and other application teaching methods that promote real-world decision making.
 Students working individually and in group projects will apply common business practices through online and on-campus courses.
 Coursework emphasizes good critical thinking skills and the development of ethical leadership.
 Class discussions revolve around both classical issues and current trends that the business enterprise might face.
-The Senior Project courses require the students to incorporate learning outcomes into a customized application project.
+The Professional Project courses require the students to incorporate learning outcomes into a customized application project.

 Marketing is an interaction of many business activities in order to promote goods or services to achieve customer satisfaction and to build relationships with customers.
 As a field, marketing involves planning and executing the conception, pricing, promotion, and distribution of a product, whether that product is a service, good, or corporate image.
-According to the Bureau of Labor Statistics, the employment outlook for marketing professionals is expected to increase faster than the average for all occupations through 2014, spurred by intense domestic and global competition in products and services offered to consumers.
+According to the Bureau of Labor Statistics, "Employment of advertising, promotions, and marketing managers is projected to grow 12 percent from 2012 to 2022, about as fast as the average for all occupations.
+Advertising, promotions, and marketing will continue to be essential for organizations as they seek to maintain and expand their share of the market.
 Coupled with the right work experience, graduates from this program may qualify for the following career opportunities: